European Youth Event: EYE2014: Ideas for a better Europe

-The first edition, the European Youth Event 2014 (#EYE2014) saw the participation of 5,000 young Europeans, 400 speakers and many supporting partners and youth associations who came to the Parliament's premises in Strasbourg on 9–11 May 2014 to share their ideas and thoughts on a multitude of youth-related topics.
+The first edition, the European Youth Event 2014 (#EYE2014), saw the participation of 5,000 young Europeans, 400 speakers and many supporting partners and youth associations who came to the Parliament's premises in Strasbourg on 9–11 May 2014 to share their ideas and thoughts on a multitude of youth-related topics.

 The EYE2014's five main themes included youth unemployment, the digital revolution, sustainability, European values and the future of the European Union.

 EYE2016: Together we can make a change

-The second edition (#EYE2016) took place on 20–21 May 2016 and was an occasion for Europe's youth to make their opinions heard on many issues, offering political debates and workshops with decision-makers.
+The second edition (#EYE2016) was held on 20–21 May 2016 and was an occasion for Europe's youth to make their opinions heard on many issues, offering political debates and workshops with decision-makers.

 This edition saw 7,500 young people from across Europe debating topics ranging from space and innovation to climate change, migration and democracy.

 The EYE2016's five main themes were: War and Peace: Perspectives for a peaceful planet; Apathy or Participation: Agenda for a vibrant democracy; Exclusion or Access: Crackdown on youth unemployment; Stagnation or Innovation: Tomorrow's world of work and Collapse or Success: New ways for a sustainable Europe.

 EYE2018: The plan is to fan this spark into a flame

 The third edition (#EYE2018) took place on 1–2 June 2018.

-At EYE2018, 8000 young Europeans engaged in various activities, revolving around the event’s five main themes: Young and old: Keeping up with the digital revolution; Rich and poor: Calling for a fair share; Apart and together: Working out for a stronger Europe; Safe and dangerous: Staying alive in turbulent times; Local and global: Protecting our planet.
+At EYE2018, 8000 young Europeans engaged in various activities, revolving around the event's five main themes: Young and old: Keeping up with the digital revolution; Rich and poor: Calling for a fair share; Apart and together: Working out for a stronger Europe; Safe and dangerous: Staying alive in turbulent times; Local and global: Protecting our planet.

 Young Europeans also had the opportunity to participate online by sharing their ideas about the future of Europe via the European Youth Ideas website.

 EYE2020: online edition

-The European Parliament decided to postpone EYE2020, originally planned for May 2020, in view of the exceptional measures taken in relation with the COVID-19 outbreak.
+The European Parliament decided to postpone EYE2020, originally planned for May 2020, given the exceptional measures taken concerning the COVID-19 outbreak.
 To compensate for the postponement, the European Parliament presented a special online edition of the event.

-The first series of EYE Online events took place between early April and end of May 2020, and offered a variety of activities focusing on topics including mental health, future of education, food of tomorrow and rural renewal, fake news, slow shopping, future of work, mass surveillance and vaccination.
+The first series of EYE Online events took place between early April and the end of May 2020, and offered a variety of activities focusing on topics including mental health, future of education, food of tomorrow and rural renewal, fake news, slow shopping, future of work, mass surveillance and vaccination.

-During this period more than 60 live activities were streamed online.
-Speakers included, Christine Lagarde, David Maria Sassoli and numerous Members of the European Parliament.
+During this period, more than 60 live activities were streamed online.
+Speakers included Christine Lagarde, David Maria Sassoli and numerous Members of the European Parliament.

 Following the success of this virtual event, it was decided that EYE Online events would take place regularly.